 Kentucky Bourbon has a rich and storied history dating back 200 years—so we encourage you to relax, take your time and savour the experience.
-Just as the fine Kentucky Bourbon takes time to reach perfection, you’ll want to plan accordingly to truly appreciate your Kentucky Bourbon Trail® journey.
+Just as the fine Kentucky Bourbon takes time to reach perfection, you’ll want to plan accordingly to truly appreciate your journey.
 We recommend at least three days exploring the legendary distilleries and all that the Commonwealth has to offer.
-The Kentucky Bourbon Trail® tour has no beginning or end, but it’s best to plan your trip based on the charming communities and cities where you’d like to spend the night.
+There is no wrong way to route your experience throughout Kentucky, but it’s best to plan your trip based on the charming communities and cities where you’d like to spend the night.

-Pick up a Kentucky Bourbon Trail® passport and begin your journey at the Bulleit Frontier Whiskey Experience at the iconic Stitzel-Weller facility on the outskirts of Louisville.
+Begin your journey at the Bulleit Frontier Whiskey Experience at the iconic Stitzel-Weller facility on the outskirts of Louisville.
 This new experience tells the story of Bulleit’s well-known brand on the hallowed grounds of this iconic site (Keep in mind that Bulleit is closed on Mondays and Tuesdays, so plan accordingly).
 Drive a short 5 miles to Main Street to tour the Evan Williams Bourbon Experience.
-This fantastic new facility is an immersive, artisan tour right in the heart of downtown Louisville on the famed Whiskey Row.
+This fantastic facility is an immersive, artisan tour right in the heart of downtown Louisville on the famed Whiskey Row.
 Complete your day in Louisville with a Bourbon-themed dinner at Bourbons Bistro, Louisville’s foremost Bourbon bar, located in the historic Clifton district.

 Start day two by stepping into the Jim Beam American Stillhouse for their interactive, multi-sensory tour.
 If you can stick around for lunch you’ll enjoy freshly smoked BBQ and delicious sides at Fred’s Smokehouse, named after 7th generation Master Distiller Fred Noe.
 Just south of Jim Beam lies the Four Roses Warehouse and Bottling Facility at Cox’s Creek.
 This is a separate Four Roses tour that focuses on its warehouse and bottling operations.

-On the outskirts of Bardstown, an Official Trailhead of the Kentucky Bourbon Trail™, you will find the Heaven Hill Bourbon Heritage Centre.
+On the outskirts of Bardstown you will find the Heaven Hill Bourbon Heritage Centre.
 Here you can choose between several different tours including the Behind the Scenes Tour (appointment required) and receive a complimentary tasting in the barrel-shaped tasting room (naturally).
 Before heading downtown, drop by Willett Distillery, only a stone’s throw from Heaven Hill.

 Next, head down the winding roads to the home of Maker’s Mark Distillery, a National Historic Landmark nestled in the rolling hills of Marion County.
 There are plenty of signs to get you there in time to dip your own souvenir bottle in their signature red wax.

-On your way to dinner and a hotel, stop by Danville to see one of our craft members.
+Before you call it a day, stop by Danville to see one of our craft members.
 Wilderness Trail Distillery uses local grains and their signature distillation process to produce its spirits right here in Danville.
+Finish out the evening at Copper and Oak restaurant where you can carry the on with the bourbon spirit with a variety of versions of the old fashion cocktail or indulge in the self-proclaimed drop-dead delicious burgers.

 They’ve been making whiskey in Anderson County for centuries, and two historic distilleries are waiting to share their secrets.
 Lawrenceburg is just down the Bluegrass Parkway, where you can jump on a tour at the Four Roses Distillery.
 You’re sure to fall in love with the romantic story behind this iconic brand and the unique Spanish Mission style architecture.
 Stop and smell the roses – literally – that are abundant on the grounds, or chill out for your own “mellow moment” in the gazebo and barrel swing.
 Just 8 short miles away is where the Wild Turkey Distillery sits atop the Kentucky River.
 Come see “the house that Jimmy built” – take a wonderful tour of their new state-of-the-art distillery and look for legendary Master Distiller Jimmy Russell roaming the grounds.
 Jimmy’s been crafting bourbon for 60 years and is always willing to sign a bottle or pose for a picture.